 This experience begins at Pajatie 11 in Rovaniemi, where you’ll meet your guide and get a quick tour of the historic sauna.
 The sauna itself is a gem — a blacksmith’s workshop dating back to 1958, perched beside the Kemijoki River.
 It’s a slice of local history that adds a lot of character.
 The setting is peaceful, with the gentle sounds of nature and the promise of a culture.

 Once inside, you’ll change into your towel and get a sense of how this traditional sauna operates.
 The guide will explain how to use the wood-heated stove, and you’ll have the chance to splash water on the hot stones, creating a steamy atmosphere.
-This part is where you really feel the magic — the heat envelops you, muscles relax, and pores open up, thanks to the combination of warm steam and aroma of essential oils.

 The highlight for many is the cold plunge — stepping outside to dip in the Kemijoki River or simply cooling off in the crisp Arctic air.
 The reviews praise this part as invigorating and necessary to get the full Finnish sauna experience.
-Some mention that the outside scenery, especially when the Northern Lights make an appearance, elevates the whole trip into something truly special.
+Some mention that the outside scenery, especially when the Northern Lights make an appearance, elevates the whole trip into something special.

 Between dips, you can enjoy rehydrating with water or a cold beer, if you like, and take in the quiet, snow-covered landscape.
 The guides are attentive, helpful, and eager to ensure everyone feels safe and comfortable, even if trying ice swimming for the first time.